City Construction Projects

 - Spencerview Athletic Complex - Security Parking Lot Lighting

-- The Deer Park Soccer Complex Additional Parking project expands parking with over 300 additional spaces at the soccer complex (south portion of complex adjacent to 13th Street).
+The Deer Park Soccer Complex Additional Parking project expands parking with over 300 additional spaces at the soccer complex (south portion of complex adjacent to 13th Street).
 On September 20, 2022, the project was awarded to Texas Walls Systems, LLC in the amount of $1,640,253.
-The anticipated duration for construction is 150 to 180 days.
+The additional parking spaces will allow for more tournaments and convenient parking.
+A maintenance facility, lighting, and a walking path is being added.
+A ribbon cutting ceremony is anticipated upon completion in the coming months.

-- The design for Additional Parking in Glenwood Park is in development, which will result in Additional Parking for the Spencerview Athletic Complex.
+The design for Additional Parking in Glenwood Park is in development, which will result in Additional Parking for the Spencerview Athletic Complex.
 The clearing and grubbing of Glenwood Park to prepare the property for future development and provide space for an on-site TCEQ Air Monitoring Station was completed in June 2022.
 The clearing project was awarded to Soil Worx LLC in the amount of $55,550.
-Next steps include the relocation of the TCEQ Air Monitoring Station on site and to begin the construction of a 10' wide decomposed granite access trail to the station and the Harris County Flood Control ditch for maintenance.
+TCEQ has started the relocation of the air monitoring station on site.
+A 10' wide decomposed granite access trail to the station and the Harris County Flood Control ditch for maintenance is part of the plan as well.
 The design of the additional parking is expected to be completed by fall 2023.
+City staff is currently seeking architectural services to design the new park/playground area itself.

-- City staff is reviewing schematic designs for Phase 2 Parking Lot Improvements at the Girls Softball Complex, as well as drainage, electrical, and other issues.
+City staff is finalizing construction documents for Phase 2 Parking Lot Improvements at the Girls Softball Complex.
 The project provides additional parking for the facility, including security lighting.
-Engineered design is anticipated to be completed by 2023.
+The design is expected to incorporate and enhance parking on the east side of the complex and improve existing traffic flow.
 Cost for this project is estimated to be $1,500,000.
+Staff is planning to bid the project this summer.

 Other Parks and Recreation Projects

-- Improvements to the Dow Park Children’s Pool, such as the removal of current water features and the installation of mushroom maze features, over n’ under nozzles, and a log slide, are included in the Fiscal Year 2022-2023 budget.
-The project will be completed by Kraftsman Commercial Playgrounds and Water Parks via a Buyboard Contract.
-The total cost for the project is $86,974.43.
+- Improvements to the Dow Park Children’s Pool, including re-plastering the pool and the installation of a mushroom maze, over and under nozzles, and a log slide, have been completed by Kraftsman Commercial Playgrounds and Water Parks via a BuyBoard Contract.
+The total cost for the project was $86,974.43.

 Public Works Department

-- Deer Park Terrace Street Reconstruction, Schaumburg & Polk, Inc. has submitted a proposal for the Deer Park Terrace Street Reconstruction Project, which includes Linda St., Robin St., Irene St., Maxie St., and W. 3rd St. The scope of the project entails engineering design services for pavement reconstruction and public utility replacement.
-The existing storm sewer will be analyzed and designed according to Harris County Flood Control District standards.
-Field work is being conducted to gather information for design.
-Design is expected to be completed in February 2023.
+- Deer Park Terrace Street Reconstruction, Schaumburg & Polk, Inc. continues to work on the engineering design of the Deer Park Terrace Street Reconstruction Project, which includes Linda St., Robin St., Irene St., Maxie St., and W. 3rd St. The scope of the project entails engineering design services for pavement reconstruction and public utility replacement, as well as improvements to the storm sewer system.
+The bid process is expected to begin this summer.
 Duration of construction is anticipated to be 330 days.
-Cost for the project is $512,028.40, with funding coming from a 2021 General Obligation Street Improvement Bond.
+Cost for the project is $518,028.40, with funding coming from a 2021 General Obligation Street Improvement Bond.

 - SWTP Clearwell, Transfer Pump, Ground Storage Tank and Disinfection, The Ardurra Group was hired to prepare the design, specifications, and engineering plans for the Clearwell Improvements at the Surface Water Treatment Plant (SWTP).
-The improvements involve the construction of building baffles inside the 2 on-site Ground Storage Tanks (GSTs) and to add pumping capacity with the addition of a pump to the existing clearwell or to increase the size of the pumps in the clearwell.
+The improvements involve the construction of baffle walls inside the 2 on-site Ground Storage Tanks (GSTs) and to add pumping capacity with the addition of a pump to the existing clearwell.
 This project has 3 objectives.
 First, it increases the amount of contact time between the water and the chemical disinfectant through the addition of baffles in the 2 ground storage tanks located at the water treatment plant.
 Secondly, the project increases the firm capacity of the clearwell transfer pumps.
 The firm capacity is the capacity of water that can be pumped with the largest piece of equipment out of service.
 Finally, the project converts the current gas chlorine system to an on-site generation of hypochlorite.
 Final negotiated cost is $6,185,290.
 Funding sources for this project include $250,000 in the Fiscal Year 2021-2022 Water Treatment Plant budget, $5,800,106 in Bond Funds 512 and 513, with a proposed budget amendment of $140,000.
-Construction has started.
-Earth work construction started this fall.
+Earth work construction was started last fall.
 Duration of construction is expected to be 480 days.
+The project is currently on track as anticipated.

 - Shell City Subdivision Waterline Rehabilitation Project, The focus of this project is to rehabilitate waterlines using the pre-chlorinated pipe bursting method in several streets within the Shell City Subdivision.
 This project replaces 3,000 linear feet of 2-inch pipe with new 6-inch HDPE pipe and new fire hydrants.
-These efforts will not only contribute to the City's strategy of maintaining superior water quality for our residents, but provide upgraded water pressure and fire protection.
+These efforts will provide upgraded water pressure, fire protection, and water quality.
 The project was awarded to SKE, Inc. through the BuyBoard Cooperative Purchasing Program in the amount of $199,129.11.
-Construction is anticipated to begin before the end of the year 2022.
+Construction began this spring and is expected to be completed in fall 2023.